-- On Being a Latter-day Saint and a Black American: Whites Only?
+- Being a Latter-Day Saint and a Black American: Whites Only?
+Episode Two

-The leadership gets it.
-The rest of us Latter-day Saint still need to work on it.
+Leadership gets it.
+American Latter-day Saints still need to work on it.
 Being Black and Latter-day Saint in America is volumes of books waiting to be written condensed into articles.
-This is part four.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.